canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 would do normally and plot the result.

 Final step is not mandatory, but it improves the |DoE| quality a lot, as proposed by `Joseph et al. (2008) <https://www3.stat.sinica.edu.tw/statistica/oldpdf/A18n17.pdf>`_:
-Optimize the samples using simulated annealing by switching the values of samples along each dimension.
-We will talk about the optimization objectives later.
-Notice that any switches would not violate the |LHS| rules; each bin would still be occupied only once.
+Optimize the samples using `simulated annealing` by switching the values of samples along each dimension.
+`Simulated annealing <https://en.wikipedia.org/wiki/Simulated_annealing>`_ is a stochastic optimization algorithm inspired by the annealing process in metallurgy.
+It is particularly effective for optimizing black-box objective functions, especially in cases where gradients are unavailable or the solution space is highly non-linear and complex.
+We will talk about the optimization objectives used in :code:`experiment-design` later.
+Switching values does not violate the |LHS| rules; each bin remains occupied only once.
 This is done automatically in experiment-design unless we turn it off as we did before.
 In order to start from the same |DoE|, we set the same seed but use the default number of steps.

 .. code:: python